signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 distribution: gke/autopilot
 ```

-**NOTE:** Native OTel logs collection is not yet supported in GKE Autopilot.

 Sometimes Splunk OTel Collector agent daemonset can have [problems scheduling in
 Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/daemonset#autopilot-ds-best-practices)
 If you run into these issues, you can assign the daemonset a higher [priority